fawni/kyuun/README.md

 > ###### i don't use spotify that much do NOT judge...

 It simply lists the artists and how many times they appear in the playlist along with some other basic stats but i might add more stuff in the future!

-i would also like to note that this was initially written as a quick and dirty little program for me but i ended up making it more accessible; the performance/code quality was never a concern, hence the plethora of `clone()`s.

 ## Installation